merll/docker-map/docs/guide/containers/maps.rst

 Instances
 """""""""
-If you plan to launch containers from the same image, and with an identical configuration, except for paths on the host system that are mapped to shared folders, these containers can be named as :attr:`~dockermap.map.config.ContainerConfiguration.instances`.
+If you plan to launch containers from the same image with an identical configuration, except for paths on the host system that are mapped to shared folders, these containers can be named as :attr:`~dockermap.map.config.ContainerConfiguration.instances`.
 The instance name is appended to the default container name on instantiation.
 If this property is not set, there is only one default instance.